szepeviktor/wordpress-plugin-construction/mu-protect-plugins/README.md

 ## Protect normal plugins

 1. Add your normal plugins to `$protected_plugins` array.
-Plugin name look like `plugin-dir/plugin-file.php`.
+Plugin paths look like `plugin-dir/plugin-file.php`.
-1. Once activate your plugins.
+1. Activate your plugins once.
-1. Now they cannot be deactivated or deleted.
+1. From that time on they cannot be deactivated or deleted.
+1. Automatic updates are enabled.